Larbi Bourrada

-Larbi Bourrada (called sometimes Larbi Bouraâda or Larbi Bouraada; العربي بورعدة; born May 10, 1988, in Rouiba) is an Algerian decathlon athlete.
+Larbi Bourrada (called sometimes Larbi Bouraâda or Larbi Bouraada; العربي بورعدة; born May 10, 1988) is an Algerian decathlon athlete.
 He is a six-time African champion in decathlon (2008, 2010, 2014, 2018, 2022, 2024) and the African record holder in the event.
 He has also competed in the pole vault, winning the All-Africa Games title in 2011 and two silver medals at the African Championships.
 In 2012 his doping sample at a competition came back positive for the banned steroid Stanozolol, and he was given a two-year ban from athletics.

 Biography

 As a teenager he won the bronze medal in the decathlon at the 2007 All-Africa Games.